 This feature was previously called Photon and you can read more details about it here.

 If you prefer to use a different plugin to lazy load images, here are some recommendations:

 However, you will probably get the best PageSpeed score using the above combination in the Jetpack plugin.

-For some reasons, in our example, this step increased the score insignificantly.
-Most probably this happened because there aren’t so many images in the demo site we’ve created.
+For some reason, in our example, this step increased the score insignificantly.
+This probably happened because there aren’t so many images on the demo site we’ve created.